sounlida/envoyer-docs/1.0/projects/management.md

 To make changes to your project settings, click the **Settings** button at the top of the project's dashboard.

-From here, you can change the project settings, source control settings and delete the project.
-You can edit the name, type, health check URL and how many deployments to retain.
+From here, you can change the project settings, source control settings, and delete the project.
+In addition, you can edit the project's name, type, health check URL, and how many deployments to retain for the project

 ### Health Checks

-When your site has finished deploying, Envoyer can ping it to check that it is still available.
+When your site has finished deploying, Envoyer can ping it to ensure that it is still available.
 Health checks are performed from three locations:

 - New York
 - London